gabyballester/nextjs14-cache-typescript-sqlite/README.md

 ## 📝 Description

-Messages App is a Tech Assessment Project to demonstrate knowledge of Next.js.
+Messages App is a Tech Assessment Project to demonstrate knowledge of Next.js cache strategies.

 ## 🚀 Getting Started